 The Directors have adopted the going concern basis in preparing the accounts.
-The following is a summary of the Directors' assessment of the going concern status of the Company, which should be read in conjunction with the Viability Statement on page 12.
+The following is a summary of the Directors' assessment of the going concern status of the Company, which should be read in conjunction with the Viability Statement on pages 12 and 13.